AtzoriMarco/OF2025_Erlangen/README.md

 # OF2025_Erlangen
 Material for openfoam tutorial, LSTM, Erlangen, 7-10 October 2025.

+**Note:** this README contains a set of instructions and the case studies.
+Each case study is added **after** the instructions have been followed, e.g. addining new post-processing operations, and the data removed.
+It is then recommended to reproduce the instruction in different location than this repository.

-Programm:
+## Programm:

-Tuesday, Oct 7, 9-13: Introduction, Methods, Code, Interface to OpenFOAM, simple meshing, installation, first case.
+* Tuesday, Oct 7, 9-13: Introduction, Methods, Code, Interface to OpenFOAM, simple meshing, installation, first case.

-Wednesday, Oct 8, 9-13: Incompressible flow, "running" (?). postprocessing, statistics, running cases on a cluster, including CPU and GPU version, profiling.
+* Wednesday, Oct 8, 9-13: Incompressible flow, "running" (?). postprocessing, statistics, running cases on a cluster, including CPU and GPU version, profiling.

-Thursday, Oct 9-13: Including more complex physics: temperature, free surfaces, and particles.
+* Thursday, Oct 9-13: Including more complex physics: temperature, free surfaces, and particles.

-Friday, Oct 10: discussions and some particular cases.
+* Friday, Oct 10: discussions and some particular cases.

-## Prerequisite
+## Starting point

-OF13 installed, installation instruction at:
+OF13 installed, installation instruction at: ...

 Environmental variables are loaded (for instance, adding the following string to the .bashrc file).